ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 HTTP requests to the right method and path.

 You've noticed the mapping above uses other HTTP methods, such as `PATCH` and `DELETE`.
-They work the same way as `POST`, and we can send query parameters and body parameters with them too.
+They work the same way as `POST`, and we can send certain types of parameters with them too.

 This pattern of routing is often called **RESTful Routing**.

 REST refers to a common way of designing web applications based on the idea that servers and clients are both interested in requesting and changing resources (e.g. books).
 The client and server should agree on how to represent those resources and then how to communicate about changes to them.
-If you're interested in reading more in depth, the [Restful API resource](https://restfulapi.net) is very thorough.
+If you're interested in reading more in depth, the [RESTful API resource](https://restfulapi.net) is very thorough.

 ## Path parameters